 This way, the mobile learning (m-learning) acquires features of ubiquitous learning in the lockdown perimeters.
-Ubiquitous learning adjusts from a space-centric model to a time-centric model due to time-zone discrepancies in digital educational communication and becomes w-learning (whenever-learning).
-Trend 2: TRANSFORMATION OF CONTENT IN DIGITAL EDUCATION.
+Ubiquitous learning adjusts from a space-centric model to a time-centric model due to time-zone discrepancies in digital educational

+Trend 2: AI-INFORMED TRANSFORMATION OF CONTENT IN DIGITAL EDUCATION.
 This trend heralds the observable shift from human-originated to digital content in education.